Why is taking the Fundamentals of Engineering Exam important?

 What if I have a degree from a foreign college?

 You should contact the Professional Engineering Board of your state for details and instructions.
-Foreign degrees will be evaluated by the board and you will have to provide supporting documentation such as transcripts.
+Foreign degrees may have to be evaluated by the board and you may have to provide supporting documentation such as transcripts.

 How do I register to take the test?